 Our therapeutic adventure programmes are focused toward challenging activities and exercises that will allow clients to overcome obstacles, experience powerful emotions and practice coping skills in a real-life practical setting.
 Our adventure activities are emotionally, cognitively and physically challenging for the client.
 Clients will learn about themselves and about each other.
 They will learn about cooperation and communication.
 But more importantly, they will be given a chance to have fun and to feel human again.
 This is often a feeling that cannot be overrated.

 During an adventure experience, clients may find themselves facing some of the same emotional triggers they used to experience while in active addiction.
 Fortunately for them, they will not be alone as we deliver our programs in a group setting, this allows clients to engage in especially designed activities together, so that they may work on such vital character attributes as honesty, communication, and the ability to put faith in others.

-Research suggests that adventure therapy has the capacity to increase the patient’s self-perception, self-control, and self-efficacy.
+Research suggests that properly facilitated therapeutic adventure programmes have the capacity to increase the patient’s self-perception, self-control, and self-efficacy.
 The latter finding is especially important as these intra-personal elements are a major facet of addiction recovery.

 Skills deficits are addressed, a sense of community is built up within the group, especially complimenting a community reinforcement approach to recovery.